SEC questions Twitter on how it counts fake accounts - KTVZ

 The agency’s Division of Corporation Finance made the request in a June 15 letter, shortly before Tesla CEO Elon Musk raised the issue as grounds to back out of a deal to buy Twitter for $44 billion.

 Such questions can be routine, and it wasn’t clear whether the SEC has opened a formal investigation into Twitter’s fake accounts.
-The SEC wouldn’t comment Wednesday; Twitter didn’t immediately reply to a request for comment.
+Messages were left Wednesday seeking comment from the agency and Twitter.

 The law firm Wilson Sonsini of Palo Alto, California, replied in a June 22 letter saying the company believes it adequately disclosed the methodology in its annual report filed for 2021.